 5 Superpowers You Can Give Your Children

 Staying caught up on all your child's immunizations is one of the most powerful ways you can shield your child from a variety of dangerous, infectious diseases.
-They train your child's immune system to stop a variety of villainous germs that once sickened and killed thousands of people each year.
-In addition to routine childhood immunizations, families can now fight COVID-19 with vaccines available for teens age 16 and up.
-They're expected to be available for younger teens and children soon.
+They prepare your child's immune system to recognize and resist a variety of villainous germs that once sickened and killed thousands of people each year.
+In addition to routine childhood immunizations, families can help defeat the COVID-19 pandemic with vaccines available for children age 6 months and up.

 Some stress is just part of life, but when it's severe or ongoing, it can morph into “toxic stress."
 Toxic stress can actually change the way children's brains and bodies develop.
 But you can help your children develop the power of resilience, the ability to cope with and bounce back from stressful experiences.
 Help them gain confidence in their abilities, for example, and build a network of strong, supportive relationships–with you, and with other adults and peers.
 Think of it as their personal legion of allies.